 Trailhead location here.

-Located east of Lake Louise in the Castle Junction area of Banff National Park, this scenic lake is accessible via a moderately challenging and steady climb through the forest.
+Located east of Lake Louise in the Castle Junction area of Banff National Park, Taylor Lake is accessible via a moderately challenging and steady climb through the forest.
 The trek opens up to reveal a magnificent view of the lake, mountains and larches that surround it.

 The hike is approximately 12.6 km/8 mile roundtrip and climbs nearly 600 meters (1,952 ft) in elevation.
 Estimated return hiking time is 4 to 5 hours.
 Trailhead location here.